NetBrainAPI/NetBrain-REST-API-R11/REST APIs Documentation/Site Management/Get Site Info API.md

 # Site API Design

 ## ***GET*** /V1/CMDB/Sites/SiteInfo{?sitePath}|{?siteId}
-Calling this API to get the basic information of a site by site path or ID.
+Call this API to get the basic information of a site by site path or ID.

 ## Detail Information